 Going out to the store or visiting a friend’s house may not seem like the type of thing that would put you at risk of serious injury.
 However, just like motor vehicle crashes, accidents on other people’s property can often happen without warning and result in severe personal injuries and financial losses.
 They can also create complicated legal cases for injured victims looking to recover compensation for the harm that the negligent property owner caused them.

 Making sense of this unique kind of civil claim could be much easier with guidance from a Pennsylvania premises liability lawyer.
-With help from a seasoned accident attorney at Ostroff Injury Law, you can improve your chances of recovering compensation in your case.
+With help from a seasoned accident attorney at Ostroff Godshall Injury and Accident Lawyers, you can improve your chances of recovering compensation in your case.

 Founding Partner Jon Ostroff, Managing Partner Rich Godshall, and Partner Ryan Jablonski have won thousands of premises liability cases.
 In a previous case, our team helped a contractor who sustained injuries to both shoulders and his spine after falling through a trapdoor in a home he was remodeling.
 We won a total of $380,000 from multiple parties on his behalf.
-To learn more about what Ostroff Injury Law can do for you, reach out to our lawyers today.
+To learn more about what Ostroff Godshall Injury and Accident Lawyers can do for you, reach out to our lawyers today.

 Any hazard on another person’s property can cause you to suffer a severe injury.
 However, there are certain types of dangers that are particularly likely to cause an accident.
 For the past 30 years, Jon Ostroff has been representing people who have been hurt by: